From: Salem, MA

 Empathy, self-confidence, inspiration, and love are core foundations to a successful learning environment.

 In my role as a Therapeutic Special Educator in an elementary school, I am able to support students in their development of a sense of self and security.
 We work together to identify and solve problems collaboratively and the tools they need to be successful.
 My goal for all the children I encounter is to provide them with the appropriate support that allows them to navigate and progress through social and emotional growth.
 I also strongly believe in the power of a teacher bringing their own passions into a classroom in order to impact learning.
-Beyond bringing art, music, and an open pallet for creativity, I am thrilled to be able to add the support of a highly trained classroom assistance dog to the work I do at the Winthrop Elementary School in Hamilton, MA.
+Beyond bringing art, music, and an open pallet for creativity, I am thrilled to be able to add the support of a highly trained classroom assistance dog to the work I do.

 You may ask why I believe a dog will make a difference.
 In this day and age we have a whole new meaning of communication.
 Our passions and compassion is so often filtered through technology, eliminating the psychological and physiological experience of person-to-person connection.
 Bringing a trained assistance dog into our school community allows an avenue of opportunity for connection that so many students and adults desire.
 Learning the value of social skills and engagement at the side of a nonjudgmental furry friend provides a platform as teachers to connect, intervene and teach.
 My goal is to bring a positive impact the whole school community, increasing morale and school spirit.
 Our dog will provide opportunities for all students to have experiences in caring for, handling, exercising, and seeking companionship.
 It is well documented the positive impact a service dog can have on individuals who have experienced trauma, grief and anxiety.
 As a district, we continue to focus on the social and emotional learning for our students.
 We believe strongly in the importance of providing an environment that is balanced with academic and social-emotional growth.
 Our service dog will add to the tools we utilize to reach each and every student.
 Most importantly, I hope I am able to bring a smile to all children each day, especially any child who may be finding it hard to smile at all.